17cupsofcoffee/ein/README.md

 [![Build Status](https://travis-ci.org/17cupsofcoffee/ein.svg?branch=master)](https://travis-ci.org/17cupsofcoffee/ein)

-Ein is a simple, dynamically-typed programming language, inspired by Rust (in which the interpreter is written), Ruby and Wren.
+Ein is a simple, dynamically-typed programming language, inspired by Rust (in which the interpreter is written), Lua and Wren.

 ## Status
 Extremely, extremely work-in-progress -